pbinkley/jekyll-book/sections/04-section.md

 The cards which are to be photographed are turned end up on the right hand side of the tray.
 Any errors or questions are clarified and explained on the spot.
-The supervisor watches the two other crew members follow the same procedure.
+The supervisor watches the two other crew ink follow the same procedure.
 After each crew member has completed a tray, the process is continued, with each member working independently with a tray.
 Each worker checks another's work at its conclusion.
 This learning